pldilley/request-etag/README.md

 Small, in-memory, ETag-based, HTTP-response-caching module.
 It is based on the two following popular NPM packages,

 - [lru-cache](https://www.npmjs.com/package/lru-cache): a cache object that deletes the least-recently-used items.
-- [request](https://www.npmjs.com/package/request): a simplified HTTP request client.
-This is used by default, but can be overridden in the `request-etag` constructor.
+- [request](https://www.npmjs.com/package/request): a simplified HTTP request client. ~~This is used by default, but can be overridden in the `request-etag` constructor.~~ _No default is specified now, you must include one_

 Usage